makusu/silex-skeleton-rest/README.md

 If you can see a nice json result out of it, you can try to use http method POST, PUT and DELETE to manipulate the database using your api.

-6. If point 5 is good, you can just run this command at your main directory:
+If point 5 is good, you can just run this command at your main directory:

+    ``` sh
     phpunit -c app/
+    ```

-7. Take your time and look around the code to understand more.
+Take your time and look around the code to understand more.

-8. You're ready to use it for your own purpose.
+You're ready to use it for your own purpose.
 Enjoy!

 [1]: http://php.net/
 [2]: http://silex.sensiolabs.org/